 Yamaha Motor periodically conducts surveys to assess its brand strength using uniform tools at principal bases around the world in order to relay and reflect the results of brand value analyses in its corporate activities.
 To facilitate these efforts, we hold workshops on our global branding PDCA (plan-do-check-act) cycle, examine any issues identified, and prepare relevant action plans.

 Kando Cycle

-- The Kando Cycle describes how we conduct our business from a branding perspective. - As a Kando Creating Company, we continuously generate new Kando by expanding the linkage of Kando experiences and thereby increase both our brand and corporate value.
+- The Kando Cycle describes how we conduct our business from a branding perspective. - both our brand and corporate value.

 Branding Activities